Dannesk/Dannesk/README.md

 - User keys are encrypted using AES-256 encryption and protected by the user’s passphrase.
 - Even if device key storage is compromised, the encrypted keys cannot be accessed without the passphrase.
 - All transaction signing is performed locally on the user's device to ensure privacy and security.
+- You can delete keys from your device by clicking **Delete** in the application.

 ## License

 Dannesk is licensed under the GNU General Public License v3 (GPLv3).
 See the [LICENSE](LICENSE) file for details.